alvarocalle/SQLTermMatrix/README.md

 # SQLTermMatrix
 Assignment 2 Data Science at Scale by Washington University (Coursera)

-Frontmatter

-You will use the command line to complete this assignment.

-If you are using the virtual machine, open a Terminal.

 Some relevant linux commands and notes for this assignment:

     cd directory_name : change directory to directory_name
     ls : list files in the current directory sqlite3 reuters.db < sql_filename : execute the queries in the file sql_filenameagainst the database reuters.db.
 This command assumes reuters.db and sql_filename are in your current directory.
-    Pressing the tab key will attempt to autocomplete any command or filename you are currently typing.
-    For Problem 2, you will use matrix.db instead of reuters.db (Some students do not notice the switch.)
+    For Problem 2, you will use matrix.db instead of reuters.db

-As always, before you start the assignment, get the most recent course materials by issuing the following command: git pull

 For most of these problems, you will use the reuters.db database consisting of a single table: